MoteneJan/DrinkChoiceApp/README.md

 Need to have Node.js installed on your machine

-Clone or Download the DrinkChoiceApp repository into your manchine
+Clone or Download the DrinkChoiceApp repository into your machine

-Navigate into the repository using : cd "repository" command
+Navigate into the repository using : "cd repository" command

-Then run : npm start to launch the app, then it will open in a new browser
+Then run : "npm start" command to launch the app, then it will open in a new browser

 Additions made: